Hiring yacht crew: Finding fantastic crew for your superyacht

 Even the best crewmembers will have their own agenda for lifestyle and career progression on board, so recruiting those with that certain ‘je ne sais quoi’ can be difficult - especially in departments that are often flooded with skill-short candidates.

-This is where yacht crew agents can lend a hand – marine recruitment specialists based in the yachting hubs and hiring ports of the globe, and the gatekeepers to many crew hopefuls.
-But with so many yacht crew agencies out there, how do employers find a great one who can put them in touch with the right candidates?
+This is where yacht crew agents can certainly lend a hand.
+But with so many agencies out there, how do employers find a great one who can put them in touch with the right candidates?
 And how can change be stimulated in the recruitment system?

 Finding yacht crew with a yacht crew agent